offspring Svelte Themes

 Offspring

-Right-click convert videos & images with FFmpeg — from anywhere in Windows.
+Right-click convert videos & images with FFmpeg — from anywhere in Windows or macOS.

-Offspring is a tiny Windows 11 app that adds video/image conversion shortcuts to your right-click menu.
+Offspring is a tiny cross-platform app (Windows 11 + macOS) that adds video/image conversion shortcuts to your right-click menu.
 Drop a .mov on a shortcut, get a trimmed-down .mp4 or a Discord-ready .gif in the same folder.
 No windows to open, no command lines, no upload to a web service.

 Right-click menu with Offspring preset entries